Skip to main content

 </script>

-Dynamic imports with import() can be used in data export scenarios.
-This example will download the library only when the export button is pressed:
+Dynamic imports with import() will only download the SheetJS scripts when they are used.
+This example will download the library when data is exported:

 <button id="xport">Export</button>